matthewcrews/ddd-with-fsharp/slides/index.md

 ' Questions:
 ' What can go wrong here?
-' What happens if numbers are negative?
+' Days of Inventory could be zero or negative leading to wild behavior ' What happens if numbers are negative?
 ' Point out that DaysOfInventory should have a restricted domain

 ***

 ### Days Of Inventory Model